prestonharberts/fedora-40-configuration/docs/settings.md

 - Displays
   - Rearrange displays if needed
   - Change refresh rate if needed
-  - Night Light
-    - Night Light: On
-    - Schedule: Manual Schedule
-      - Times: 20:00 to 8:00
 - Mouse & Touchpad
   - Touchpad
     - Tap to Click: On